Nixtla/statsforecast/experiments/arima_prophet_adapter/README.md

 # Background

-[Prophet](https://github.com/facebook/prophet) is one of the most widely used time series forecasting models in the world.
-Its GitHub repository has more than 14 thousand stars and more than a hundred repositories depending on the implementation.
-However, in many scenarios, [it does not offer good performance in terms of time and accuracy](https://analyticsindiamag.com/why-are-people-bashing-facebook-prophet/).
-This is highly relevant when you want to forecast thousands of time series.
-The success of Prophet depends to a large extent on its usability, for example, [adding exogenous and calendar variables is almost trivial](https://facebook.github.io/prophet/docs/seasonality,_holiday_effects,_and_regressors.html).
+[FB-Prophet](https://github.com/facebook/prophet) is one of the world's most used time series forecasting models.
+Its GitHub repository has more than 14 thousand stars, and more than a hundred repositories depend on it.
+However, in many scenarios, [FB-Prophet does not offer good performance in terms of time and accuracy.](https://analyticsindiamag.com/why-are-people-bashing-facebook-prophet/) This lacking performance suggests that the FB-Prophet's success can be explained mainly by its usability.
+For example, [adding exogenous and calendar variables is almost trivial.](https://facebook.github.io/prophet/docs/seasonality,_holiday_effects,_and_regressors.html)

-Trying to contribute to the forecasting community we created a Prophet API adapter that lets you use Prophet's useful functionalities without the bayesian approach.
-Just import this adapter and replace it with the Prophet class to start using AutoARIMA in your exsisting pipelines.
+To contribute to the forecasting community, we created a FB-Prophet API adapter that lets you use Prophet's useful methods without accuracy and computational downsides.
+Just import this AutoARIMAProphet adapter and replace the Prophet class to start using AutoARIMA in any of your existing pipelines.

 # Empirical validation

-To validate the Prophet adapter, we design a pipeline considering the M3, M4, and Tourism datasets.
-This data sets are standar benchmarks in the forecasting practice.
-The pipeline finds the best hyperparameters of Prophet by doing cross-validation.
-We simply replace Prophet with AutoARIMAProphet in the pipeline without performing hyperparameter optimization (AutoARIMA performs it inside the model).
+To validate the AutoARIMAProphet adapter, we designed a pipeline considering the M3, M4, and Tourism datasets (standard benchmarks in the forecasting practice).
+The pipeline automatically selects ARIMA's parameters with the AIC criterion and selects Prophet's parameters with time-series cross-validation.

 # Results

-The following tables show the results (mape, smape and time) for each dataset (time in minutes).
+The following tables show the MAPE, sMAPE and time (in minutes) results for each dataset.

 ## M3